ynori7/credential-detector/README.md

 If the config flag is omitted, default configuration will be used.

+For convenience, there is also a script called [detect-credentials-in-github-org.sh](scripts/detect-credentials-in-github-org.sh) which can be used to fetch all repos in your Github organization to scan them.

 ## Features
 This highly configurable tool scans a multitude of file types searching for potential credentials.
 It reports suspiciously named variables (excluding variables whose value indicates that it's obviously test data or some constant